nahsv/pulsate/README.md

 an attempt to refuse that trade-off: the same config that starts a single box scales, unchanged in shape, to a multi-site deployment.

-> Status: under active development.
-The data plane, configuration language,
-> reverse proxy, caching, WAF, observability, admin API, and plugin host are
-> implemented and tested.
-See [Status](#status) for what isn't wired up yet.

 ## Install

 Every channel installs the **`pulsate`** binary.